This information explains how to clean your hands with soap and water or an alcohol-based hand sanitizer.

-- After vomiting or coughing up sputum (phlegm)
+- After vomiting (throwing up) or coughing up phlegm (mucus).

-What is the correct way to clean my hands with soap and water?
+What is the right way to clean my hands with soap and water?

 - Wet your hands with warm water.
-Use liquid soap, if possible.
-Apply a nickel- or quarter-sized amount of soap to your hands.
+Use liquid soap, if you can.
+Use enough soap to cover both your hands.

-- Rub your hands together until a lather forms.
-Rub the lather over the top of your hands, in between your fingers, and in the area around and under your fingernails.
+- Rub your hands together.
+Rub the soap over the top of your hands, between your fingers, and in the area around and under your fingernails.

-- Continue rubbing your hands for 15 to 20 seconds.
+- Keep rubbing your hands for at least 20 seconds.